 - Do your toes and feet look pale, discolored or bluish?

-- If you have leg pain, does it disturb your sleep?
+- If you have leg pain, does it wake you up from sleep?

 - Have you experienced sores or wounds on the toes, feet or legs that heal slowly or not at all?

 - Does one leg or foot regularly feel colder than the other?

 - Have you noticed poor nail growth and decreased hair growth over time on the toes or legs?

 Some ways to help prevent PVD include the following: